Erudika/paraio.org/src/monolite/partials/031-google.md

 Support for logging in with Google+ is implemented by the `GoogleAuthFilter`.
 This filter responds to requests at `/google_auth`.

-To initiate a login with Google+ just redirect the user to the link Google API endpoint `https://accounts.google.com/o/oauth2/auth`.
+To initiate a login with Google+ just redirect the user to the link Google OAuth endpoint `https://accounts.google.com/o/oauth2/auth`.
 Pass the parameter `redirect_uri=/google_auth` so Para can handle the response from Google+.